qBioTurin/grapes-dd/README.md

 # GRAPES-DD
 > GRAPES-DD is a modified version of GRAPES (available at https://github.com/InfOmics/GRAPES ) in which the trie indexing structure has been replaced with a multi-terminal multiway decision diagram (MTMDD).

-GRAPES-DD research paper is under review; it is available [here](https://www.researchgate.net/publication/343488915_GRAPES-DD_Exploiting_Decision_Diagrams_for_Index-Driven_Biomedical_Databases_Search?_ec=twitter&_ecd=eHNsLVpBbFNyN3RmMW1VdlZmNCtlWFN1akpjd0pHV2p0VWhwS0N2OFdXdE5kbjFOd0x4K1QyL3FSZm00dXY5aW1KS1RGelRmWkJBPQ%3D%3D ).
+GRAPES-DD research paper has been published on BMC Bioinformatics: it is available [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04129-0).
 <hr/>

 ### Description

 GRAPES-DD is developed in C++ under GNU\Linux using POSIX Threads programming.
-It requires the MEDDLY Library 0.15.0 available at https://github.com/asminer/meddly/releases
+It requires the MEDDLY Library 0.15.1 available at https://github.com/asminer/meddly/releases

 The GRAPES-DD workflow is composed by two main phases:
 1. the indexing building phase in which an MTMDD indexing the collection of target graphs is created;